Tessa Thompson: 2014–2019: Breakthrough and acclaim

+2020–present

 Thompson co-produced and voiced the lead role in the mystery sci-fi podcast series The Left Right Game, which was released in 2020.
 The audio drama series featured Thompson as a journalist who follows a story about a group of paranormal adventurers.
 Amazon Studios secured the screen rights to the series, with Thompson executive producing.
-Also in 2020, she starred as the title character in the romantic drama film Sylvie's Love, which premiered at the Sundance Film Festival.
-She will next star in the drama film Passing, which serves as Rebecca Hall's directorial debut.
-She started her own production company with a first look deal at HBO and would executive produce the adaption of two novels; Who Fears Death and The Secret Lives of Church Ladies.
-In October 2021, Thompson wrapped up production on drama film The Listener, directed by Steve Buscemi.
-Thompson will reportedly be the only on-screen role in the film.
-Thompson will also reprise her role as Bianca Taylor in the sport drama sequel Creed III (2023).
+That same year, she starred as the title character in the Amazon Prime Video romantic drama film Sylvie's Love (2020), which premiered at the Sundance Film Festival.
+Benjamin Lee of The Guardian praised Thompson writing, "[She] is on fine form here, managing to replicate the charm and style of a 50s matinee lead without her performance ever feeling like an overstudied bit.
+She radiates on screen, effortlessly switching from funny to vulnerable to feisty when required, the work of an actor in complete command of herself and her surroundings".
+For her performance she was nominated for the Critics' Choice Television Award for Best Actress in a Movie/Miniseries.
+She also served as the film's executive producer earning a nomination for the Primetime Emmy Award for Outstanding Television Movie.